Merzasphor/MWSE/docs/source/types/tes3creatureInstance.md

 ### `isAttacked`

+*Read-only*.
 If true, the creature attacked flag is set.

 **Returns**: